3/30/2025

 What was completed last week:

-The work completed last week involved preperation for critical design review, as well as expirementing with an internal frame to house the various components.
+The work completed last week involved preparation for critical design review, as well as experimenting with an internal frame to house the various components.
 Last week was not extremely productive, which was a consequence of having multiple midterm exams.
 For this reason, a number of decisions which need to be made are being moved to my to-do list for this week.

 My to-do list for this week (2/16-2/22):